School of Education at Notre Dame of Maryland University

 Application fee waived?Yes

-Fellows who are employed as resident teachers will work full-time as an ESOL teacher in one of the local school districts from September until June.
-Fellows who are not employed as resident teachers will complete an internship that is part-time in the first semester (8 hours per week) and full-time in the second semester (40 hours per week).
+Fellows who are employed as conditionally certified teachers will work full-time as an ESOL teacher in one of the local school districts from September until June.
+Fellows who are not employed as conditionally certified teachers will complete an internship that is part-time in the first semester (8 hours per week) and full-time in the second semester (40 hours per week).

 Jobs for program alumni

-on to study in PhD programs at Georgetown University and Indiana University
+- Moved on to study in PhD programs at Georgetown University and Indiana University among others

-earning teaching experience, our alums have been promoted into administrative
+- After earning teaching experience, our alums have been promoted into administrative positions including:

 Program can be completed in one year with four semesters of coursework (fall, winter, spring, summer)